upenn-libraries/metridoc-app/README.md

 metridoc-template-app
 =====================

-a template to use to run and use metridoc view templates
+a template for running a metridoc grails app.